Live Support

 birth certificate

-DIDC supports birth certificate attestation, Apostille, and embassy legalization for Indian clients — starting with notarization guidance and ending with secure document return after completion.
+DIDC supports birth certificate attestation, Apostille, and embassy legalization for Indian clients, from early route guidance to secure document return after completion.

 View birth certificate page